Skip to main content

 We were only walking for a couple minutes before coming across something that made my breathing cease.

 Mirai lay on the ground, obviously departed from this world.
 From all the worlds.
-Her long ginger hair was sprawled out around her, and her magenta eyes opened to heaven.
+Her long ginger hair was sprawled out around her, and her hazel eyes opened to heaven.
 Some kind of silver knife resided in her abdomen.
 The mostly dried blood was in a puddle surrounding her, and soaked through her dress.
 Her head was void of the glimmering butterflies, and the flowers in her hair were withered.
 My voice failed me, my heart raced and my breathing was shallow.
 My lungs were torn; I tried to draw in oxygen but couldn't.
 Strange mushroom and fungi-like plants encircled her, sprouting up and out from the grass.

 "But...
 Why?"
 I whispered, the tears escaping my eyes.
 Dolion pulled me away from her; I could hardly move.
 Something alike to shock and panic shot through my body, making me cold.
 "We need to go see the faery village," I said.
 It nodded.